 The Beijing Grand Bridge is another entry on this list that is part of the Beijing-Shanghai High Speed Railway.
 It reaches for 48,163 meters.
 The Beijing Grand Bridge has been open to high speed train use since 2011.

 The Lake Pontchartrain Causeway (or just the Causeway) was opened in 1956 in the northbound direction in New Orleans, Louisiana.
-Today, it remains one of the world's largest bridges in the world.
-However, it remains the longest bridge in the United States The bridge carries traffic across Lake Pontchartrain from the suburbs of New Orleans.
+It remains the longest bridge in the United States.
+The bridge carries traffic across Lake Pontchartrain from the suburbs of New Orleans.
 Prior to the opening of the Causeway, transportation had only been available via ferry.

 The Wuhan Metro Bridge makes up the entire Line 1 of the metro system of the city of Wuhan in central China.
 It is a total of 37,788 meters long.
 Constructed was completed in 2004.